argoproj/argo-cd/docs/operator-manual/user-management/google.md

                 defaultMode: 420
                 secretName: argocd-google-groups-json

-3. Edit `argocd-cm` and add the following `dex.config` to the data section, replacing `clientID` and `clientSecret` with the values you saved before, `adminEmail` with the address for the admin user you're going to impersonate, and editing `redirectURI` with your Argo CD domain:
+3. Edit `argocd-cm` and add the following `dex.config` to the data section, replacing `clientID` and `clientSecret` with the oidc account values you saved before, `adminEmail` with the address for the admin user you're going to impersonate, and editing `redirectURI` with your Argo CD domain:

         dex.config: |
           connectors: